 Supplies

-Fresh or dried nettles – fresh leaves will have the greatest medical benefits but dried work well too (use what you have!)
+Fresh or dried nettles – fresh stinging nettle will have the greatest medical benefits but dried work well too (use what you have!).
+If using dried nettles, try to find an organic source.

-80 proof vodka (or 40% alcohol) – If you want to avoid alcohol, you can simply swap out the alcohol for store-bought apple cider vinegar.
+80-proof vodka (or 40% alcohol) – If you want to avoid alcohol, you can swap out the alcohol for store-bought apple cider vinegar.
+If you’re using fresh stinging nettles, consider using a high-proof alcohol, which will be more effective at preventing spoilage from the water content in the plant.

 For complete measurements, see the printable recipe card below.